Things to see and do in Spain

-Run with bulls in Pamplona
+Pamplona: Run with bulls

-Hit the coast for some watersports
+Seaside resorts: Hit the coast for some watersports

 Swimming, jetskiing and waterskiing facilities can be found at nearly all seaside resorts.
 Spain's premier resort for windsurfing and kitesurfing is Tarifa, on the Atlantic coast, and it is blessed with strong winds and a beautiful stretch of aqua-blue sea.
 Surfing is big in the north, particularly around the Basque village of Mundaka.
 Spain is also great for sailing.

-Uncover the Holy Grail in Valencia
+Valencia: Uncover the Holy Grail

 Check out Santiago Calatrava's City of Arts and Science Park in this forward-looking southeastern city.
 The Hemispheric, an amazing glass structure, houses a planetarium, IMAX dome and laserium.
 While in Valencia, visit the cathedral, it claims possession of the Holy Grail, the chalice used at the Last Supper.

 Spanish Tourist Office in the USAAddress: 60 East 42nd Street, Suite 5300 (53rd Floor), New York City, NY 10165-0039

 This office is not open to the public; enquiries via the website only.